RobertZetterlund/intro-to-ai/assignment3/report.md

 When changing both parameters at the same time, we see the same thing.
 The top left cluster is engulfed into the large cluster when epsilon is increased.

-The clusters are of course also effected by changes in minPts, but in our case it was an increase in epsilon that created a large difference.
+The clusters are of course also affected by changes in minPts, but in our case it was an increase in epsilon that created a large difference.
 In another case it might be a change in minPts that changes the clusters fundamentally.

 <p align="center">
     <img src="fig/dbscan-17-40.png" width=45%>